heyderpd/npm-svg-extractor/README.md

 Create new svg file from another with a whitelist or blacklist of required id.
 Use in build to create small svg files.

+##New feature
+If you need create static svg, from a need of given directory.
+Now you can pass the directory, and the module will find svg is called in it.
+Finally will create a svg file.
+Have only itens is used in this directory.

 ##First Steps
 * install node 6
 * touch .babelrc